appgardenstudios/hyaline/www/content/docs/how-to/check-pr.md

 Use hyaline to check a pull request in GitHub.

 # Prerequisite(s)
-* A repository on GitHub with [GitHub Actions](https://github.com/features/actions) available
+* A repository on GitHub with [GitHub Actions](https://github.com/features/actions) available.

 # Steps